auliakhalqillah/auliakhalqillah.github.io/_posts/2025-03-31-The-Calculation-of-Probabilistic-Seismic-Hazard-Analysis-(PSHA).md

 $$ b_{std} = 2.30 b^2 \sqrt \frac {\Sigma_{i=1}^N (M_i - \bar M)^2} {N(N-1)} $$

-where $N$$ is the number of earthquakes.
+where $$ N $$ is the number of earthquakes.
 The a-value is simple estimated by using Equation 4

 $$ a = log_{10} N + bM $$